lxwalko/2025_Summer_GAP/DOC.md

 - Input: `bitstring` is a list of zeros and ones.
 - Output: The normalized state vector born out of ket-`bitstring`.

-`BaseNCounting( base, numDigits )`:
-- Input: `base` is an integer denoting the base of the counting (such as base 2, base 3, etc.). `numDigits` is a nonnegative integer specifying the number of digits in each ditstring.
-- Output: A list of ditstrings that count from `0` to `base^(numDigits - 1)`.

 `BitSize( lst )`:
 - Input: `lst` is a list.
 - Output: log<sub>2</sub>(`Length( lst )`) rounded down to the nearest integer.